HugoBlox/theme-research-group/content/authors/Current/Yingzhu HE/_index.md

 ---
 # Display name
-title: Gewei  YAN
+title: Yingzhu  HE

 # Username (this should match the folder name)
 authors:
-  - Gewei YAN
+  - HE, Yingzhu

 # Is this the primary user of the site?
-superuser: false
+superuser: true

 # Role/position
-role: Department of Electronic and Computer Engineering
+role: "Email: yhebi@connect.ust.hk"

+user_groups:
+  - Doctor of Philosophy

 _build:
   render: never